 - Reading works by authors who have perspectives and lived experiences different from my own, and reading across genres and platforms, helps me continuously improve my editorial skills.

 The casual reader also benefits from reading stories written by people from many different backgrounds.
-This short article from the Minnesota Women’s Press on diversity in children’s literature sums it up well.
+Associate Professor of Library and Information Science Sarah Park Dahlen sums it up well when she advocates for more diverse voices in children’s literature:

 “As Dr. Rudine Sims Bishop argues, books should both reflect the world in which we live, and show us windows onto other people’s experiences.
 Currently, we have too many mirrors for White children and not enough mirrors for Indigenous children and children of color.
 What’s more, some of the existing mirrors reflect distorted images, especially if they are not written by #OwnVoices (insider) writers.”